buptjincheng/learnGit/readme.txt

-git is very useful.
+Git is a distributed version control system.
-Git is free.
+Git is free software.